……

 ………

-What do you do if you need emergency health care during your temporary stay in another EU/EEA country or Switzerland, for example when you are on holiday, on a business trip or while studying abroad?
+What do you do if you need urgent healthcare during your temporary stay in another EU/EEA country or Switzerland, for example when you are on holiday, on a business trip or while studying abroad?

 ………